-- · reviewing and approving the compensation and benefits for our officers and directors; - · administering our 1994 Employee Stock Purchase Plan and 2001 Stock Option Plan; - · making recommendations to the Board of Directors regarding such matters; and - · performing other duties regarding compensation for employees and consultants as the Board of Directors may delegate from time to time.
+- reviewing and approving the compensation and benefits for our officers and directors; - administering our 1994 Employee Stock Purchase Plan and 2001 Stock Option Plan; - making recommendations to the Board of Directors regarding such matters; and - performing other duties regarding compensation for employees and consultants as the Board of Directors may delegate from time to time.

 The Compensation Committee reviews and approves the salaries and incentive compensation of the Company's officers, directors and the remainder of the Company's personnel, including all new hire grants to employees.
 In addition, the Compensation Committee approves stock option grants for all employees as part of the Company's annual performance review process.
 The agenda for meetings of the Compensation Committee are prepared by the Chief Executive Officer and/or Chief Financial Officer, with final approval by the Compensation Committee Chairman.
-The Company's Chief Executive Officer and Chief Financial

-Officer attend the meetings of the Compensation Committee, but neither the Chief Executive Officer nor the Chief Financial Officer participates in deliberations relating to his own compensation.
+The Company's Chief Executive Officer and Chief Financial Officer attend the meetings of the Compensation Committee, but neither the Chief Executive Officer nor the Chief Financial Officer participates in deliberations relating to his own compensation.
 In rendering its decisions, the Compensation Committee considers the recommendations of the Chief Executive Officer, with input by the Chief Financial Officer, the information regarding comparably sized companies in the biotechnology, medical devices and pharmaceutical industries in the United States and its collective experience with other companies.
-In addition, during 2006 the Company engaged the services of Compensia, a third-party professional executive compensation consulting firm, to assist in the review and analysis of the Chief Executive Officer's compensation.
 The Compensation Committee does not delegate its authority, although the Board of Directors reviews and approves cash and equity compensation for the Company's officers and directors from time to time.